 - adequate to enable sound and prudent management (ie, fit); and

-- of good repute and integrity (ie, proper).
+- that said persons are of good repute and integrity (ie, proper).

 The same applies to members of the supervisory board.
 The scope of these requirements depends on the person’s specific duties.